espressif/esp-idf/docs/en/api-guides/build-system.rst

 - ``BOOTLOADER_IGNORE_EXTRA_COMPONENT``: Optional list of components, placed in ``bootloader_components/``, that should be ignored by the bootloader compilation.
 Use this variable if a bootloader component needs to be included conditionally inside the project.

 - ``BOOTLOADER_EXTRA_COMPONENT_DIRS``: Optional list of additional directories to search for components to be compiled as part of the bootloader.
+Please note that this is a build property.

 Any paths in these variables can be absolute paths, or set relative to the project directory.